prebid/Prebid.js/modules/madsenseBidAdapter.md

 - 'linearity'

-## Instream Video adUnit using mediaTypes.video
+## Instream Video Ad Unit with mediaTypes.video
-*Note:* By default, the adapter will read the mandatory parameters from mediaTypes.video.
+- Note: The adapter, by default, will retrieve the required parameters from mediaTypes.video.
-*Note:* The Video SSP ad server will respond with an VAST XML to load into your defined player.
+- Note: The Video SSP ad server will return a VAST XML, which can be loaded into your specified player.
 ```
   var adUnits = [
     {